spacetelescope/jwst/docs/jwst/pipeline/calwebb_image2.rst

 Stage 2 imaging processing applies additional instrumental corrections and calibrations that result in a fully calibrated individual exposure.
-There are two unique configurations used to control this pipeline, depending on whether the data are to be treated as Time Series Observation (TSO).
-The configuration is provided by CRDS and the reftype ``pars-image2pipeline``.
+There are two parameter references used to control this pipeline, depending on whether the data are to be treated as Time Series Observation (TSO).
+The parameter reference is provided by CRDS and the reftype ``pars-image2pipeline``.
 In general, for non-TSO exposures, all applicable steps are applied to the data.
 For TSO exposures, some steps are set to be skipped by default (see the list of steps in